wenbinyugroup/ivabs/docs/source/ivabs/install/windows.rst

 #.
 Unzip the package to a directory of your own choice.

 #.
 Set environment variables manually.
 This setting will be effective as long as the command line window is open.
+Please note replace ``IVABS_ROOT`` with the root directory of iVABS.

    ..  code-block:: shell